Chiswick Lifeboat Station

-Two lifeboats, Dougie and Donna B (E-08) and Brawn Challenge (E-09), are principally located at Chiswick, both on station since 2012.
+The station closed in September 2026, when operations were relocated to the new station.

 History

 The inquiry set up after the collision in 1989 between the Marchioness and the dredger Bowbelle, that resulted in the loss of 51 lives, recommended a dedicated search and rescue presence on the Thames.
 The government approached the RNLI, who agreed to provide a rescue service that covered the tidal Thames, between Teddington and the sea.